ngs-doo/revenj/tutorials/revenj-tutorial-security-basics.md

 ####Enabling security layers for REST projects (WCF and HTTP)

 For convenience security is disabled by default.
 This is done by overriding default authentication provider and permission manager.
-In http-server project this is done with two lines in [App.config]
+In http-server project this is done with two lines in App.config/Web.config

     <add key="CustomAuth" value="Revenj.Http.NoAuth"/>